jrobchin/effactory/README.md

-# Effactory
+# Redakt
-A toolkit for creating video effects.
+A toolkit for editing videos.